Chacin, Brewers' bullpen blank Dodgers 4-0 for 2-1 NLCS lead

 Los Angeles loaded the bases against Jeremy Jeffress in the ninth inning, but the struggling closer shut the door.
 He struck out Yasmani Grandal and pinch-hitter Brian Dozier to complete Milwaukee's third shutout in six playoff games this year.

-"We feel like we're in really good shape," manager Craig Counsell said.
+"Our guys that we're giving the ball to at the start of the game, they're doing a heck of a job, man.
+And they're setting the tone, really," Milwaukee manager Craig Counsell said.

-Game 4 in the best-of-seven series is Tuesday night at Dodger Stadium, with Rich Hill starting for Los Angeles against fellow lefty Gio Gonzalez.
+Game 4 in the best-of-seven series is Tuesday night at Dodger Stadium, with Rich Hill pitching for Los Angeles against fellow lefty Gio Gonzalez.

 Chacin scattered three hits over 5 1/3 innings before giving way to Corey Knebel, who worked 1 2/3 perfect innings and struck out his last four batters.